GradienceTeam/themeswitcher/README.md

 Automatically change the GTK theme to dark variant when Night Light activates.

+_Do you need to change your GNOME shell theme as well?
+Try [Night Shell Switcher](https://gitlab.com/rmnvgr/nightshellswitcher-gnome-shell-extension/)!_

 ## Theme compatibility

 Your theme must have a `-dark` variant, e.g. `Adwaita` and `Adwaita-dark`.